Third Conditional - ESL EFL Activities, Games and Worksheets

 ESL EFL Speaking Activity - Pre-intermediate - 25 Minutes

 Here is an engaging activity to help students practice or review third conditional forms.
 In the activity, students play a board game where they complete third conditional sentences and ask and answer third conditional questions.
-The class is divided into groups of three or four and each group is given a copy of the game board, a dice and counters.
+Each group of four is given a copy of the game board, a dice and counters.
 Players take it in turns to roll the dice and move their counter along the board.
-When a player lands on a square, they complete the third conditional sentence with their own idea.
+When a player lands on a square, they complete a third conditional sentence.
 If the sentence is grammatically correct and makes sense, the player stays on the square.
-If a player cannot think of a way to finish the sentence or they complete it incorrectly, they go back to their previous square.
+If a player makes a mistake, they go back to their previous square.
 If a player lands on an 'ask a question' square, they must ask a third conditional question to another student.
-The student must then answer the question in the form of a sentence.
 The first player to reach the 'finish' square wins the game.

 Third Conditional Board Game.PDF Exclusive

 Complete the Conditional

 ESL EFL Writing and Speaking Activity - Intermediate - 35 Minutes